AlexH63/TaskManagerApp/README.md

 18. Select the 'Delete' button.
 19. Note that the task is removed from the list

+## Resources utilized
-JavaScript is the main programming language of this web application and MongoDB is used to store user profiles and allow logging into the app.
+JavaScript is the main programming language of this web application and Node.js/MongoDB is used for account creation and authentication as well as storing tasks.
-React is used to display a flexible and user-friendly GUI for the end-user.
+React is used to display a flexible and user-friendly graphical user interface.
+Node.js is used to handle HTTP requests through Express, which is a minimalist web app framework for Node.js.